WAYS TO GIVE

 3. Select a name for your fund.
 You can choose your name, that of a family member, the name of a favorite cause or a name that allows you to remain anonymous.

 4. Complete a fund agreement form.
-Our staff will help you complete a document that makes your intentions clear.
+Our staff will help you complete a document that makes your intentions clear for the duration of the fund’s existence.

 5. Make an establishing gift.
 See Ways to Give for the types of contributions you can make.
 You will receive a tax deduction when the gift is given.